RISC-OS-Community/DME-Core/doc/00DME0PRD.md

 The configuration file:
 - Should reside in !Boot:Choices.DME
 - Should be either a set of configurations files or just a single file
-- It should be following a well define configuration protocol (see 01DMEConfigFileP/txt for details)
+- It should be following a well define configuration protocol ([see here for more details](02DMEConfigFileP.md))

 ------